2026 United States House of Representatives elections in Rhode Island

 The 2026 United States House of Representatives elections in Rhode Island will be held on November 3, 2026, to elect the two U.S. representatives from the state of Rhode Island, one from both of the state's congressional districts.
-The elections will coincide with the other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
+Primary elections took place on September 9, 2026.

 District 1

+The 1st district encompasses the eastern portion of the state, including Pawtucket, Woonsocket, Newport, and much of Providence.
 The incumbent is Democrat Gabe Amo, who was re-elected with 63.0% of the vote in 2024.